LKirst/lie-esl/exercises/LK_Cartoons.md

 The cartoonist ...

-- makes fun of / criticizes / satirizes / ridicules / attacks ...
+- makes fun of / pokes fun at / criticizes / satirizes / ridicules / attacks ...

 - highlights / illustrates the problem of ...